limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

     | 1  | pinky1337 | pinky1337 – Pinky's |
     +----+-----------+---------------------+
 ```

+`wpscan` finds no exploitable vulnerabilities, and identifies one WordPress user `pinky1337`.

 I spotted non-English words while I was skimming through the blog.
 Based on experience, there's a good chance one of these words is a password.
 Although none of the words yields any results for WordPress, it's still a good time to build a custom wordlist with `cewl` when the need for a dictionary attack arises.